microsoft/win32metadata/CONTRIBUTING.md

 }
 ```
 You can add new enums, modify existing enums, or apply enums to more APIs by modifying [enums.json](generation/scraper/enums.json).

+## Constants

+Our tooling scans header files for constants and emits them into the namespace of the containing header file.
+The tool that handles this responsibility is called the [ConstantsScraper](sources/ConstantsScraper).

+The behavior of the ConstantsScraper can be adjusted by modifying [generation/scraper/ConstantsScraper.rsp](ConstantsScraper.rsp):

+* The `--with-attribute` section declares attributes to add to constants (e.g. `E_NOTIMPL=NativeTypeName("HRESULT")`)
+* The `--with-type` section declares constant types that cannot be detected automatically (e.g. `SOCK_STREAM=ushort`)
+* The `--exclude` section declares constants to exclude from the metadata

+Constants can be assigned to different namespaces than their header files by adding them to [requiredNamespacesForNames.rsp](generation/emitter/requiredNamespacesForNames.rsp) as described in [Split a header file among multiple namespaces](#Split-a-header-file-among-multiple-namespaces).
+Wildcards can be used (e.g. `DXGI_ERROR_*=Windows.Win32.Graphics.Dxgi`).

+Constants are removed from the metadata when they are detected as members of an enum.

 ## Validating changes